GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

         import googleapiclient.discovery

-1. Add constants. `THUMBNAIL_BUCKET` is the name of the Cloud Storage bucket you created in Set Up step #8 to store the thumbnails of photos uploaded to your Cloud Storage photo bucket. `PHOTO_BUCKET` is the name of the Cloud Storage bucket you created in Set Up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels
+1. Add constants. `THUMBNAIL_BUCKET` is the name of the Cloud Storage bucket you created in Set up step #8 to store the thumbnails of photos uploaded to your Cloud Storage photo bucket. `PHOTO_BUCKET` is the name of the Cloud Storage bucket you created in Set up step #5 to store the photos uploaded to your shared photo album. `NUM_NOTIFICATIONS_TO_DISPLAY` regulates the maximum number of notifications displayed on the home/notifications page of your web application. `MAX_LABELS` regulates the maximum number of labels